This post was updated on 17/09/2021

-Whether it’s a short NoFap streak—like 1 to 2 weeks of no PMO—or a long streak, hardly can you go about putting those streaks together without relapsing (at least when you first start doing NoFap).
+Whether it’s a short streak—like 1 to 2 weeks of no PMO—or a long streak, hardly can you put those streaks together without relapsing.

-One of the things I often say to my friends is that if you don’t relapse on your first or second try at NoFap, you weren’t a PMO addict in the first place.
+I often tell my friends that if you don’t relapse on your first or second try of the NoFap challenge, you weren’t a PMO addict in the first place.

-There’s no long-term fapstronaut out there (that would give you NoFap tips and tricks) that doesn’t have one or two relapses under his belt.
+There’s no long-term fap-free person out there (that would give you NoFap challenge tips and tricks) that doesn’t have one or two relapses under his belt.

-Those guys you see on Reddit that have gone for about two years of NoFap would have had several relapses in the past.
+Those guys you see on Reddit that have gone for two years of NoPMO would have had several relapses in the past.

 But that’s life right?

 No success without failure.
+No positive without negative.
 No light without darkness.
 The yin and yang of everything.